matthiasn/talk-transcripts/Halloway_Stuart/RunningWithScissors.md

 But additionally, you have the ability to turn text to data.
-How much time do you spend in non-Lisp languages taking data from primitive formats that do not have fidelity to your language, and then turning it into your language, and then turning that data back out again.
+How much time do you spend in non-Lisp languages taking data from primitive formats that do not have fidelity to your language, and turning it into your language, and then turning that data back out again.

 But equally importantly -- and this is the top couple of rows here -- when you are working at the REPL, your program semantics and your